EstenGrove/custom-image-slider/README.md

 # Image-Slider
 Image Slider.
 Built to be reusable and and responsive.
 Easy to implement into any project and is fully responsive out of the box.
+Built with vanilla javascript and HTML and CSS.
 More features to come!

 ![imageslider1](https://user-images.githubusercontent.com/41505038/51430025-57b3e400-1bd2-11e9-807d-410c841113e2.gif)